- Parks (A - Z)

 Called the “wilderness experience on wheels”, the Trail follows the management tracks on the eastern boundary of the Marakele National Park on top of the Waterberg Mountains.
 Experienced, professional guides act as trail leaders and will interpret the various eco-zones the trail crosses, at regular intervals.

 The trail is strictly 4x4 challenges and 4x4 driving skills is required, road conditions vary from reasonably good to places with steep inclines and muddy patches where guests are asked to engage in 4 x 4 and low range.
 Without 4 x 4 and low range capabilities, wheels might spin and the road might be damaged.
-Therefore only 4 x 4 vehicles with low range allowed.
+Therefore only 4 x 4 vehicles with low range, rear diff ground clearance of 240mm and front diff ground clearance of 330mm or above will be allowed and no trailers allowed at all.
+Strict vehicle inspections are done before departure.

 The trail departs from Marakele National Park main entrance gate every